sifatkamal/Employee-Management-System-Mobile-Application-Automation-Testing/README.md

 ## About this Project

-<p>ArcOne is an employee management mobile application which is used for HR activties, Team Management, Workplace facilities etc. Here I have automated My attendance and Leave Application feature in HR section.</p>
+<p>ArcOne is an employee management mobile application which is used for HR activities, Team Management, Workplace facilities etc. Here I have automated My attendance and Leave Application feature in HR section.</p>

 ## Languages and Frameworks